 - Who is Involved: Duke University Health System; Mayo Clinic; Vanderbilt University Medical Center; Meharry Medical College; UNC-Chapel Hill; Wake Forest Baptist Health

-Through this network, we have access to a broad array of clinical data, informatics tools, patients, providers, and systems to address an array of research questions.
-The objective of our CRN is to robustly support comparative effectiveness studies, pragmatic clinical trials, health system innovation, and the other research needs of our stakeholders and partners.
+Through our participation in this network, we have access to PCORnet member networks and a broad array of clinical data, informatics tools, patients, providers, collaborators, and systems that enable you to address research questions.
+The objective of STAR includes robustly supporting comparative effectiveness studies, pragmatic clinical trials, health system innovation, and the other research needs of our stakeholders and partners.

 ACT Network at Duke (i2b2)